AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/next-previous.md

 ---
-description: Understand how to use the Next or previous item panel that shows the next or previous dimension items for a specific dimension.
+description: Understand how to use the Next or previous item panel that shows the next or previous items for a specific dimension.
 title: Next Or Previous Item Panel
 feature: Panels
 role: User, Admin